ThinkGeo/Mobile-Maps/README.md

 # ThinkGeo Mobile Maps

 Welcome, we're glad you're here!
 If you're new to ThinkGeo's Mobile Maps, we suggest that you start by taking a look at our quickstart guide below.
 This will introduce you to getting a nice looking map up and running with some external data and styling.
-After reviewing this, we strongly recommend that you check out our samples for both [iOS](https://gitlab.com/thinkgeo/public/thinkgeo-mobile-maps/-/tree/master/samples/ios) and [android](https://gitlab.com/thinkgeo/public/thinkgeo-mobile-maps/-/tree/master/samples/android).
+After reviewing this, we strongly recommend that you check out our HowDoI samples for [Xamarin.Forms](https://gitlab.com/thinkgeo/public/thinkgeo-mobile-maps/-/tree/master/samples/xamarin-forms/HowDoISample).
 It's packed with examples covering nearly everything you can do with our Mobile Maps control.

 ## Repository Layout